Blockchain-Learning-Group/dapp-fundamentals/course-content/prerequisites/local-docker-env.rst

   - Double-click the application to run it
   - Check to see if it works by running ``docker version``, confirm you have the latest release installed.

-1.3 Windows installation
+1.3 Windows Installation
 ------------------------

 .. attention::
   Be sure to follow the correct instructions for you exact OS version!
-  Windows 10 Home requires a different installation process versus Windows 10 Pro for example.
+  Windows 10 Home requires a different nstallation process versus Windows 10 Pro for example.

 .. important::
   `Windows Installation Instructions <https://www.docker.com/docker-windows>`_